Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specify whether to log frequent update events.
-For example every slot event with validators and attestations.
+Enables or disables logging frequent update events.
+For example, every slot event with validators and attestations.
 The default is `true`.

 ### `log-include-validator-duties-enabled`